//Treehouse Protocol

 Is Treehouse Protocol safe to use?

 Treehouse Protocol receives a C+ risk grade (39/100) from Hindenrank, where lower scores indicate lower risk.
-Moderate risk — genuinely novel fixed income primitives create untested edge cases, balanced by thorough audit coverage and transparent operations.
+Moderate risk — genuinely novel fixed income primitives create untested edge cases, balanced by thorough audit coverage and active protocol integrations, offset by continued TVL decline and depressed token economics.
 Treehouse Protocol introduces Decentralized Offered Rates (DOR) and tAssets, novel fixed income primitives for DeFi.
-With $171M TVL, 10+ audits, and plans for integration with major lending protocols, its B- grade reflects the genuinely novel nature of its rate benchmark system balanced by solid documentation and audit coverage.
-The protocol has been operating since its mainnet launch in 2025.
+With $89M TVL, 11+ audits, and tETH now accepted as collateral by Aave, Compound, Euler, Silo, and Folks Finance, its C+ grade reflects the genuinely novel nature of its rate benchmark system.
+The protocol launched its mainnet in 2024 and DOR in July 2025, but TVL has declined 48% since February 2026 and TREE trades at 95% below its all-time high.

 What are the main risks of using Treehouse Protocol?

 The key risks identified for Treehouse Protocol are: (1) The DOR rate benchmark is a new concept without years of real-world testing.
 If the rate mechanism produces inaccurate readings, fixed income products built on it could misprice risk, affecting your returns.
 (2) tAssets derive their value from DOR rates.
 If DOR is manipulated, tAsset values could drop suddenly, and there is no established precedent for how this mechanism behaves in crisis conditions.
-(3) The protocol plans to integrate with major lending protocols in 2026.
-While this would increase utility, it also means DOR failures could have broader market impact beyond Treehouse itself.
+(3) tETH is now accepted as collateral across five major lending protocols.
+While this increases utility, it also means DOR failures could have broader market impact beyond Treehouse itself.

 What is Treehouse Protocol's risk score breakdown?